Which of the following propositions is more likely correct?

 In India, the researchers used a “natural experiment” – sugarcane farmers are poor before their annual harvest and rich afterwards.
-(The participants earned at least 60% of their income form sugarcane).
+(The participants earned at least 60% of their income from sugarcane).
 The researchers administered cognitive function tests both pre- and post-harvest.
 The results were quite similar to the New Jersey tests: the farmers performed significantly better after the harvest than before.
 (Again, the researchers performed a number of statistical manipulations to control for extraneous variables, such as anxiety and nutrition).

 What’s it all mean?
 The authors sum it up nicely: “Being poor means coping not just with a shortfall of money but also with a concurrent shortfall of cognitive resources. … The findings are not about poor people but about any people who find themselves poor.”

 How much cognitive load does poverty impose?
 The authors compare their findings with other research on cognitive loads.
 They conclude that the deficits they measured were roughly equivalent to the cognitive deficit imposed by missing an entire night’s sleep — roughly 13 IQ points.
 Think about staying up all night and then trying to make complicated decisions.
 Your ability to make good decisions would probably suffer significantly.
 That’s essentially the same load that poverty imposes.

 The authors conclude by discussing various policy implications.
 I think there are branding implications here as well.
 “Poor people” have a brand just like Republicans or Democrats or college professors have distinct brands.
 To some observers, of course, the “poor brand” is largely negative.
 It may just be time to take studies like these and begin re-branding what it means to be poor.